 What You Need in a Bathroom Floor

 The bathroom needs special flooring as compared to the rest of the house.
 This is because the floor is constantly splashed with water, making normal tiles and floorings slippery.
 The water can also cause damage very easily, and materials like wood can swell up or rot over a period of time.
 Rubber floors available are not very nice to look at, and stone floors can be cold and stain easily.
-Apart from slipping, fire hazard and stains the other important thing to keep in mind when considering bathroom floors is the sound since bathrooms are the most private rooms of the house, and you need flooring that is soundproof to an extent.
+Apart from slipping, fire hazards, and stains the other important thing to keep in mind when considering bathroom floors is the sound since bathrooms are the most private rooms of the house, and you need flooring that is soundproof to an extent.
 The solution to this is choosing between vinyl and linoleum.

 The disadvantage of this type of flooring is that it yellows with age in areas where it remains out of sunlight.
 The material may be less expensive than most, but the installation should be done by a professional and that can be expensive.
 The linoleum tiles are also limited in colors as compared to vinyl.
 Another big drawback is that it is not very soundproof.